A Note to Educators: Pedagogy Surpasses Curriculum

 Pedagogy also focuses on the WHEN.
 Pedagogy pushes teachers to determine WHEN their students have demonstrated mastery so they are ready to push forward or are ready to apply previously learned material to new concepts and opportunities.

 Pedagogy is the art and science of teaching, that when carefully crafted supports every student with their learning.
 It is often agnostic of curriculum and helps to engage and excite students about achieving at high levels.
-This is the strategies that high-impact teachers use, and administrators brag about, to make the curriculum come to life ensuring their students walk out of their classes ready to be change agents in their communities.
+These are the strategies that high-impact teachers use, and administrators brag about, to make the curriculum come to life ensuring their students walk out of their classes ready to be change agents in their communities.
 This might come in the form of a carefully crafted Think Pair Share where students share their thoughts and defend their responses how events in the French Revolution compare to the unrest about police violence in their community, or a well-planned Do Now that reveals that most students mastered a 3rd grade number sense objective following a study of the ratios of banks and grocery stores in their community for every citizen.
 Even if a curriculum lacks relevance for students, (which it often does, particularly students in traditionally underserved communities) strong pedagogy can connect required standards for students and their lived experiences, making learning more culturally relevant and important to them.

 So why are organizations moving toward coaching curriculum instead of pedagogy?
-This is a complex question, but with textbook companies often trying to create and sell “fool proof” materials that are rapidly paced, teachers often need to ask for supports.
+This is a complex question, but with textbook companies often trying to create and sell “foolproof” materials that are rapidly-paced, teachers often need to ask for supports.
 What we believe, after engaging in many discussions about this in schools across the country, is that teachers are actually calling for reasonable pacing guides to support the curriculum, which is not actually “coaching.”
 We believe that teachers are capable and well-equipped to read and understand curricula, but what they often crave is coaching support on their career-long quests for pedagogical strategies to support and differentiate student learning in their highly diverse classrooms.

 Over the next year, our team is committed to sharing with you what our research has determined to be some of the highest leverage pedagogical strategies all K-12 teachers should consider implementing in their classrooms.
 Some of these strategies are ‘oldies but goodies’ but still very relevant today.
 We know that even poor curriculum implemented well has more value than good curriculum implemented poorly.
 Pedagogy trumps curriculum… every time!